lightvector/KataGo/docs/Analysis_Engine.md

 * Ensure all human likely moves are analyzed, as described in an earlier section.
 * Choose a random move among all `moveInfos` with probability proportional to `humanPrior * exp(utility / 0.5)`.
 This will follow the humanPrior, but smoothly attenuate the probability of a move as it starts to lose more than 0.5 utility (about 25% winrate and/or some amount of score).
 Adjust the divisor 0.5 as desired.
 * Optionally, also set `staticScoreUtilityFactor` to `0.5`. (significantly increase how much score affects the utility, compared to just winrate).
+* Another significant way to influence the strength is to decrease the temperature settings.
+    * In the analysis engine, this would be implemented by additionally raising `humanPrior ** (1/temperature)` for some temperature, and renormalizing.
+    * In GTP, this can be done by setting `chosenMoveTemperatureOnlyBelowProb` to `1.0` and then decreasing `chosenMoveTemperatureEarly` and `chosenMoveTemperature`.
+    * In either case, decreasing the temperature will make the bot play more deterministically and mimic a narrower fraction of the human distribution, but can improve strength as well.
-* A method like this, with appropriate adjusted numbers, is a good way to compensate for the gap that starts to open up in the human SL model no longer being able to match the strength of very top players at only 1 visit, but experimentation may be needed to tune the numbers.
+* A combination of methods like this, with appropriate adjusted numbers, is a good way to compensate for the gap that starts to open up in the human SL model no longer being able to match the strength of very top players at only 1 visit, but experimentation may be needed to tune the numbers.

 (Note: For GTP users, the parameter `humanSLChosenMovePiklLambda` does precisely this exp-based probability scaling.)